SeuntjensLab/Easy_HCR/README.md

     conda env create -f hcr.yml

-To check if blast is correctly installed run
+To check if BLAST is correctly installed run

     blastn